 Samhain is an ancient Celtic Feast and seasonal festival that dates back to pre-Christian times in Ireland, and other Celtic nations like Scotland and Wales.

-In modern times, people all over the world celebrate Halloween, but very few are aware of its roots in the Celtic festival of Samhain, which was celebrated all over Ireland.
+In modern times, people all over the world celebrate Halloween, but very few are aware of its roots in the Celtic festival of Samhain, previously celebrated all over Ireland.